Kentucky Army National Guard Participate in Multi-State Warfighter 2024

-CAMP ATTERBURY, Ind. – Soldiers from the HSC 149th MEB paused their role in the Warfighter 24-4 midway for a unit softball game at Camp Atterbury, Indiana, on June 12, 2024.
+CAMP ATTERBURY, IN. - Kentucky Guardsmen from the 149th MEB conduct morning briefs during shift change during the Warfighter 24-4 at Camp Atterbury, Indiana, on June 15, 2024.
+Warfighter 24-4 is a multi-state exercise conducted by the Army National Guard to test and train for battle readiness.
 During the joint exercise, service members will execute multiple missions and respond to simulated enemy forces.
-Activities like this cultivate unit morale and esprit de corps, which invoke enthusiasm, devotion, and strong regard for the honor of the unit and is a recognized component of military culture.

 |Date Taken: